If you’re in the market for a good 3D printer, chances are you’ve already taken a look at the prices, and that left you in shock.

 To start off this review, the Qidi Tech Shadow 6.0 Pro printer has a massive 6-inch LCD screen to help you navigate the printer easily.

-Besides its user-friendliness, this printer’s output is nothing short of incredible, with its printing resolution of 0.01 to 0.2 mm.
-As you guess from that astonishing range, you’ll be getting high-resolution printings with excellent details similar to the best budget 3d printer.
+Besides its user-friendliness, this printer’s output is nothing short of incredible, with its 3d printing resolution of 0.01 to 0.2 mm.
+As you guess from that astonishing range, you’ll be getting high-resolution printings with excellent details similar to a budget 3d printer.

 Besides being perfect for miniatures owing to its incredible resolution, it can print larger objects as well, thanks to its build volume, which measures 130 x 70 x 150 mm.

 It features a printing speed of 20 mm/h, which might seem low when compared to the previous product.
 However, SLA ones are usually much slower than FDM ones because the curing process needs some extra time.

 While we’re on the subject of curing, this printer uses SLA printing technology, which means it cures the resin material using UV light that’s emitted from an LED source to slightly speed up the curing process.

 Among the disadvantages of resin 3D printers is the unpleasant smell of the resin itself.
 Luckily, this 3d printers under 200 fixes that issue with its built-in dual fan system that ensures good air circulation.

 - Unmatched printing resolution of 0.01 to 0.2 mm

 - Good resin capacity that’ll last you a while